-To be clear, I’m not saying that projects take weeks to accomplish – rather, I’m saying that projects should be the main focus when you’re doing your weekly planning.
+To be clear, I’m not saying that projects take weeks to accomplish (usually it’s longer) – rather, I’m saying that projects should be the main focus when you’re doing your weekly planning.

-Yes, these conventions violate GTD principles, but I’ve found that they’re a lot easier to understand and use.
+Yes, these conventions violate GTD (Getting Things Done) principles, but I’ve found that they’re a lot easier to understand and use.

-Below the aforementioned block is a block with space to write down what goals or projects you plan to work on during the month.
+Below the aforementioned block is space to write down what goals or projects you plan to work on during the month.

-The little numbers do not necessarily relate to the numbers in the “Objectives” block.
-However, the goals/projects that you put in here should relate to the objectives you listed.
+The little numbers do not necessarily directly align to the numbers in the “This Quarter’s Projects” block.
+However, the goals/projects that you put in here should relate to those quarter-sized projects you listed.

-For instance, let’s go back to the objective “Write The Awesomesauce Ebook.”
+For instance, let’s go back to the month-sized project “Write the Awesomesauce Ebook.”
 That’s a great objective, but thinking about writing it won’t get it written.
 Writing it will get it written, and to write it, you have to allocate some time to it.
 Otherwise, it just becomes a bee that sleeps during the day and stings you at night.

 These blocks may frustrate the hell out of you because there are only five slots.
 They are intentionally limited, though, for two reasons: 1) to keep overwhelm down, and 2) to force help you make meaningful stuff the priority.
 Time and resources are finite – make ’em count.